 It's just like you would tap in and out of the computer system with security on any ship, whether a river or ocean cruise, but instead of a flat key, it's a disc-shaped medallion.

 Do you have to buy into Princess MedallionClass?

-You can access your OceanMedallion app on land, at home.
-When you do so it simply says “Off Ship” at the top of the app.
-Naturally, when you're on the ship you'll have access to things that you don't on land.
+You can access your OceanMedallion app on land from home.
+When you do so, it simply says “Off Ship” at the top of the app.
+Naturally, when you're on the ship, you'll have access to things that you don't on land.

 All Princess ships are now MedallionClass enabled.

 The actual medallion reminds us of the MagicBand system at Walt Disney World.
 But it’s even cooler because in some instances, like when you near a couple of feet of your stateroom, the door senses you’re there and unlocks your door.
 (This is only if your Medallion is on you and the door senses you're nearby.
 Don’t worry about someone else that doesn’t belong in your cabin having access because your Medallion only unlocks your cabin door!)

 One of the things that we thought was pretty cool was that your name was imprinted on the Medallion.
 But what happens if you lose it?

 The good news is that no one can steal your identity because your credit card isn't linked to your actual device.
 It's a portal of sorts that links to a guest number, which is then linked to a number of places your data is stored.
 That's a great layer of security.
 A crew member will simply disable your lost one.

 There is also a photo of each guest attached to their Medallion account.
 You can upload your own photo to the app before you sail, but they make sure it's your face, and you are easily recognizable with the photo and what you really look like when you first check into the cruise in the port of embarkation.

 When a server comes up to you at the pool to ask if you want a drink, for example, they have a list of nearby guests you can potentially be from it pinging nearby Medallions.
 They look for exactly who you are with the photo list that comes up on their tablet.
 This worked, every time.